adepierre/Botcraft/README.md

 - Compression
 - Physics and collisions
 - (Optional) Rendering of all the blocks (including entity-blocks like chests, banners...)
+- Bot programming with a behaviour tree system (see [the wiki page](https://github.com/adepierre/Botcraft/wiki/Behaviour-system) for details)
 - Bot control with mouse and keyboard

+Available bot behaviours includes:
 - Path finding
 - Block breaking
 - Inventory managing